WESTERN POLITICAL SCIENCE ASSOCIATION

 ams@ou.edu

+Updated Theme Statement for 2025.
 The section welcomes proposals for papers or panels covering the broad scope of the study of politics, policy and institutions using historical perspectives to address issue areas of contemporary concern.
 In particular, the section encourages submissions from scholars whose work focuses on developmental themes related to major political processes including institutional reform and policy change and concepts, such as democratization, citizenship, political representation, and political parties.
+While much of the work on institutional change focuses on elite actors, we also welcome studies which illustrate "state-building" from below whether through social movements, litigation, media campaigns, or otherwise.
 We especially encourage research that locates American political development in comparative and historical frameworks and that addresses the intersection of major group identities, such as race, class, gender, and religion.

 Section Chair: